Wi-Fi Personal Network (WPN)

 Note: While the format of UDN ID is similar between WPN and UDN, some values have different meanings between the Meraki and Cisco solutions.
 Therefore, these solutions are not interoperable.

 The UDN ID can also be assigned via RADIUS.
-In this case, the UDN ID is carried in a Cisco vendor-specific attribute "UDN:Private-group-id" in the RADIUS ACCESS-ACCEPT message.
+In this case, the UDN ID is carried in a Cisco vendor-specific attribute "udn:private-group-id" in the RADIUS ACCESS-ACCEPT message.

-The UDN ID value shall be present in “Cisco VSA 1”, a single VSA used to return key/value pairs understood by Cisco APs.
-In this case, the key is “UDN:Private-group-id”, and the VSA value would be “UDN:Private-group-id=the_group_id”.
+Note: The UDN ID value shall be present in “Cisco VSA 1”, a single VSA used to return key/value pairs understood by Cisco APs. udn:private-group-id is case sensitive and must be in a lower case, for example, udn:private-group-id=500.

 The following VSA definition can be used for this purpose: